Angel0po/EDA_BON-AO/README.md

 #### Genre and Music Characteristics

-   To find if there is any correlation between the musical characteristics of a song and it's number of streams.
-A heatmap is implemented and to visualize if there is any positive or negative correlation between them.
+   To find if there is any correlation between the musical characteristics of a song and its number of streams.
+A heatmap is implemented to visualize if there is any positive or negative correlation between them.
 The block of code below can be used below to implement this

    ```python
    musical_attr = ['streams', 'bpm','danceability_%','valence_%','energy_%','acousticness_%','instrumentalness_%','liveness_%','speechiness_%']